EC2 Rightsizing

 For instances with 60–365 days of data, P95 is checked per weekly bucket.
 If any week exceeds the 40% threshold, the instance is excluded.

-Infralyst only recommends stepping down one instance size at a time.
+Infralyst only recommends stepping down one size at a time.
 If there's room to go further, it happens across multiple analysis cycles.

 What the PR looks like